January 22, 2026 | Last Updated: February 27, 2026

 Result: Images dropped from 800KB PNGs to 55KB AVIFs (93% reduction).
 This replicated paid services like Imgix or Cloudinary at zero cost through full ownership of the optimization pipeline.

-Client-side optimization with IndexedDB persistence: After the initial download, data persists locally.
+Client-side persistence with IndexedDB: After the initial download, data persists locally.
 Returning users hit the network zero times for the catalog.
 A versioning system with checksummed pointer files ensures data freshness without re-downloading unchanged content.
 Card and price data live in separate versioned payloads (350KB + 50KB).
 Cards release seasonally, prices update daily—separating them prevents daily re-downloads of the full 350KB catalog just to fetch fresh prices.

-Level 2: Perceived Speed — Make It Feel Instant
+Level 2: Interaction Speed — Make It Feel Instant

 Level 3: Predictive Speed — Eliminate Waiting Through Anticipation